zebbyG/CODE-TRICKS/README.md

 `type_anywhere.py`
 + [x] To print statement * number_of_times with delays after each statements.
 All inputs.
   + To run it `python3 type_anywhere.py` after the program prints after what time it will start, navigate anywhere on your machine where you want the statements to be printed and see the magic of pyautogui module.

+`random_1v1.py`
++ [x] A game where you choose attacks on your random enemies until one of you is dead `life < 1`.
+Enemies launch attacks after you attack.
+Every attack has an impact unless otherwise.
+  + To run it `python3 random_1v1.py`